 Our paper contributes to four strands of literature.
-First, this paper contributes to the literature that studies the reaching-for-yield hypothesis, according to which a low-interest-rate policy induces investors to take more risk in a bid to boost total returns.6 In contrast to the reaching-for-yield hypothesis, the reaching-for-income hypothesis posits that a low-interest-rate policy increases the demand for assets with high current income, which are not necessarily riskier assets.
-Reaching for income differs from reaching for yield insofar as investors have a preference for income yields above and beyond their contribution to total returns.
-Our results on mutual fund flows are related to Lian, Ma, and Wang (2018), who document additional aggregate inflow into equity mutual funds when rates are low, which is consistent with the reaching-for-yield hypothesis.
-In comparison, we show that in the cross-section of equity mutual funds, high-income funds receive more inflows than low-income funds, which is consistent with the reaching-for-yield hypothesis.
+The first strand studies the "reaching-for-yield" hypothesis, according to which a low-interest-rate policy induces investors to take more risk in a bid to boost total returns.6 In contrast to the "reaching for yield" hypothesis, the "reaching-for-income" hypothesis posits that a low-interest-rate policy increases the demand for assets with high current income, which are not necessarily riskier assets.
+Reaching for income differs from reaching for yield insofar as investors have a special preference for income yields above and beyond their contribution to total returns.
+Our results on mutual fund flows are related to Lian et al. (2018), who document additional aggregate inflow into equity mutual funds when rates are low, which is consistent with the "reaching-for-yield" hypothesis.
+In comparison, we show that in the cross-section of equity mutual funds, high-income funds receive more inflows than low-income funds, which is consistent with "reaching-for-income" hypothesis.

-Second, this paper contributes to the voluminous literature on the theory of dividends.
+The second strand of literature to which this paper contributes is the voluminous literature on the theory of dividends.
 Demand for dividends can emerge in settings with asymmetric information,7 agency frictions,8 or behavioral biases.9 We provide evidence that the demand for dividends could be driven by individual investors who live off income.
-Our paper is closely related to Baker and Wurgler (2004a) who document strong variation in the demand for dividends over time but do not examine the source of this time-variation in detail.
-We suggest that the interest rate environment is an important factor.
-Our results are also related to Jiang and Sun (2020), who document independently that high-dividend equity funds experience additional inflows when interest rates fall, which seems to drive up the prices of high-dividend stocks.
+Our paper is closely related to Baker and Wurgler (2004a) who document strong variation over time in the demand for dividends but do not examine in detail the source of this time-variation.
+We suggest that the interest rate environment is an important driver.
+Our results are also related to Jiang and Sun (2019), who document independently that high-dividend equity funds experience additional inflows when interest rates fall, which seems to drive up the prices of high-dividend stocks.
 In addition to confirming their findings, we use investor-level data to investigate the underlying economic mechanism.
-Our analysis shows that such flows originate from investors who follow the rule of thumb of living off income.
-Furthermore, we document that such flow patterns generalize to fixed-income assets such as bank deposits, money
+Our analysis shows that such flows originate from investors who follow the rule of thumb of living off

-5As of June 2019, the annualized yield of 10-year German government bonds is -0.22%.
+5As of June 2019, the annualized yield of ten-year German government bonds is -0.22%.
 In comparison, the average dividend yield of the German stock market (DAX Index) is around 2.8%.

-6See, for example, Rajan (2006), Hanson and Stein (2015), Bekaert, Hoerova, and Duca (2013), Becker and Ivashina (2015), Gertler and Karadi (2015), Hau and Lai (2016), Choi and Kronlund (2017), Di Maggio and Kacperczyk (2017), and Lian, Ma, and Wang (2018).
+6See, e.g., Rajan (2006), Hanson and Stein (2015), Bekaert, Hoerova, and Duca (2013), Becker and Ivashina (2015), Gertler and Karadi (2015), Hau and Lai (2016), Choi and Kronlund (2017), Di Maggio and Kacperczyk (2017), and Lian et al. (2018).

-7See, for example, Bhattacharya (1979), John and Williams (1985), and Miller and Rock (1985).
+7See. e.g., Bhattacharya (1979); John and Williams (1985); Miller and Rock (1985).

-8See, for example, Easterbrook (1984), Jensen (1986), Fluck (1998, 1999), Myers (1998), Gomes (2001), and Zwiebel (1996).
+8See, e.g., Easterbrook (1984); Jensen (1986); Fluck (1998, 1999); Myers (1998); Gomes (2001); and Zwiebel (1996)).

-9See, for example, Shefrin and Statman (1984), and Hartzmark and Solomon (2019).
+9See, e.g., Shefrin and Statman (1984), Hartzmark and Solomon (2017).

-market funds, and bond funds.
-Our dividend premium result also relates to the findings of Hartzmark and Solomon (2013, 2019), who document buying pressure on high-dividend stocks in the dividend payment month because of tax-exempt investors or investors subject to the "free-dividend fallacy."10 In contrast, we show that high-dividend stocks experience selling pressure when interest rates rise.
+income.
+Furthermore, we document that such flows patterns generalize to fixed-income assets such as bank deposits, money market funds, and bond funds.
+Our dividend premium result also relates to the findings of Hartzmark and Solomon (2013, 2017) who document a buying pressure on the high-dividend stocks in the dividend payment month because of tax-exempt investors or investors subject to the "free-dividend fallacy."
+10 In contrast, we show high-dividend stocks experience a selling pressure when interest rates rise.
 This finding is consistent with the prediction of our model that investors move out of high-income assets when rates rise as deposits and short-term bonds can already provide enough income to finance their desired consumption.